ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 </blockquote>
 </figure>

-(It was after this exchange that we discovered the above referenced documentation for the existence of E. H. Mills & Co. starting May 1863.)
+(It was after this exchange that we discovered the above referenced documentation for the existence of E. H. Mills & Co. starting May 1863, so the 1866 date will need to be verified.
+Either the date is incorrect, or Mills' store began at another location.)

 Finally, Allan Starkweather confirms the Mills' home in Corfu no longer exists at the time this is written.